pingcap/docs/tiproxy/tiproxy-configuration.md

 #### `conn-buffer-size`

 + Default value: `32768`
-+ Support hot-reload: yes, but for new connections
++ Support hot-reload: yes, but only for new connections
 + Range: `[1024, 16777216]`
 + This configuration item lets you decide the connection buffer size.
 Each connection uses one read buffer and one write buffer.
 It is a tradeoff between memory and performance.
 A larger buffer might yield better performance results but consume more memory.
 When it is `0`, TiProxy uses the default buffer size.